Why Saskatoon Is Canada’s Next Great Culinary Destination

 The award-winning Black Fox Farm and Distillery is one of the only farm-to-still distilleries in North America.
 In keeping with the city’s focus on local produce, owners Barb Stefanyshyn-Cote and John Cote—grain farmers by trade—grow 90 per cent of the ingredients that go into their spirits and liqueurs right on the property.
 Make yourself an adult lemonade with Black Fox’s raspberry liqueur; the honey ginger liqueur, meanwhile, tastes delicious on its own.
 In 2017, the husband-and-wife team’s new oaked gin was crowned the best cask gin at the World Gin Awards in London, England.
 Interested in visiting the farm?
 Black Fox also offers flower-picking experiences and tasting tours.

 What Hearth lacks in square feet, it more than makes up for in great food.
 Beth Rogers and Thayne Robstad opened this tiny neighbourhood gem in June 2018, and its spin on seasonally-focused prairie cooking is Saskatoon in a nutshell.
-Menu highlights includes wild mushrooms with Mornay sauce—the morels and chanterelles have been foraged from across the province—and marinated pike conserva with lemon, chilis and cucumber (pictured above).
+Menu highlights include wild mushrooms with Mornay sauce—the morels and chanterelles have been foraged from across the province—and marinated pike conserva with lemon, chilis and cucumber (pictured above).
 Even the plates are a labour of love for the young couple: Rogers and Robstad have been collecting mix-and-match antique China dinnerware for years.

 Lucky Bastard Distillers